idev74/tone-tags-npm/README.md

 A simple node module that adds and can decipher tone tags on a  piece of text!

+## What are tone tags/indicators?
+Tone tags or tone indicators are symbols that can accompany social media posts, comments, and messages.
+Their purpose is to explicitly state the intent and tone behind the text, often to prevent miscommunication.

 ## Installation:
 ```
 npm install tone-tags